FAQs: But what if ...

 ...
 I really need to focus on getting a good degree right now?

-- If you're short on time, choose fewer jobs and make good tailored applications, rather than sending out the same application to lots of jobs (that rarely works).
+• If you're short on time, focus on a few opportunities that interest you most and make good tailored applications, rather than sending out the same application to lots of jobs (that rarely works).

 ...
 I want to take time out or go travelling?

-- Try to set yourself some concrete goals and make some firm plans - "taking time out" can easily turn into months of just stacking shelves.
+It’s good to take a break and prioritise your personal goals, just be careful that you do not overly procrastinate on planning for your next steps!
+Try to set yourself some concrete goals and make some firm plans - "taking time out" can easily turn into months of just stacking shelves.
+By planning carefully, you wil build skills and experiences that can translate to a graduate job on your return.

-- Get as much help as you can before you graduate.
+Get as much help as you can before you graduate.
 As a student, you have easy access to support and events to help you decide what you want and to find a job.
 When you graduate, these are harder to access, or may no longer be available to you.
+However, remember that you can continue to use the Careers Service for up to two years after you complete your course.

-- If you're planning to go travelling, plan your return.
+If you're planning to go travelling, plan your return.
 What new experiences will you be able to talk about?
+Do you plan on volunteering?
 Will you get back just after recruiters have filled their jobs or courses for another year?
 Can you apply for jobs online, wherever you are in the world?

 ...
 I don't want a boss - I want to work for myself?

-Use your final year to pick up as much advice, support and as many contacts as you can.
+Use your final year to pick up as much advice, support and as many contacts as you can: Use LinkedIn.
 Talk to other entrepreneurs.
 Find a mentor.
 Learn as much about business and finance as you can.

 Not sure whether you're ready yet or you have significant gaps in skills, knowledge, experience - or funding?
 One strategic solution is to find a job for a year or two with the right training, potential or salary to help you plug those gaps - then go for self-employment.